f496328mm/kaggle_Rossmann_Store_Sales/README.md

 Third , change setwd to your data location in main code

-Fourth , run my code function before run main
+Fourth , run function before run main

 If any question , give me a message or others